 It’s one of the biggest debates between RV owners, with opinions being split pretty much right down the middle: can you run propane while driving your RV?
 Some say it’s simply too dangerous and would rather be safe than sorry, while others swear by it and claim that the benefits outweigh the risk.
 Let’s hear both sides so you can decide for yourself.

 The dangers associated with propane are due to its high flammability.
 Because the gas catches fire so easily it’s a great source of heat for your fridge, water heater and furnace… assuming nothing goes wrong.

 Hitting a pothole or making a sharp turn could jostle the propane tank and its lines; should a line come loose or disconnect, the gas would leak out.
-Not only would this be wasteful, it would be quite hazardous – if there’s propane in the air, any spark could start a fire or explosion.
-Inhaling propane gas can cause headache, dizziness, irregular heartbeat, difficulty breathing, seizures and even unconsciousness.
+Not only would this be wasteful, but it would also be quite hazardous – if there’s propane in the air, any spark could start a fire or explosion.
+Inhaling propane gas can cause headache, dizziness, irregular heartbeat, difficulty breathing, seizures, and even unconsciousness.